-The proliferation of robo-advisors (digital wealth managers) has caused many investors to wonder exactly how they’d perform compared to traditional wealth advisors who regularly charge 1.5% – 3% of assets under management a year.
+The proliferation of robo-advisors (digital wealth managers) has caused many investors to wonder exactly how they'd perform compared to traditional wealth advisors who regularly charge 1.5% – 3% of assets under management a year.
 The idea is that excessive fees rob investors of their retirement money or cause people to have to work longer.
+The best robo-advisor investment performance really depends on the suggested asset allocation.

 By deploying sophisticated algorithms based on Modern Portfolio Theory, the robo-advisors are able to provide customized investment portfolios for each individual based on the responses they give in a short questionnaire.